hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 On each disk, create one top level folder named like `ROOTFOLDER1` through to `ROOTFOLDER8` to match the unique disk volume label number.

-Under the top level folder on the disks, place the media files in a reasonably consistent (including filename capitalisation) folder structure of your choice.
-The same folder names and files may or may not exist on every disk, you can spread out the media files and folders across disks and even double them up for backup purposes. eg
+Under the top level folder on the disks, place the media files in a reasonably consistent (including filename capitalisation) subfolder structure of your choice.
+The same subfolder names and files may or may not exist on every disk, you can spread out the media files and subfolders across disks and even double them up for backup purposes. eg
 ```
 DISK1 -- ROOTFOLDER1 --|--ClassicMovies
                        |--Documentaries